Updated: Feb 9

 How to Avoid Them

-Mats are a very simple problem to avoid.
+Mats can be avoided.
 Simply brush your dog and make sure you are getting the undercoat.
 Sometimes when brushing them, their topcoat looks nice and fluffy, but the undercoat is matted.
 What we suggest is to get a greyhound comb and run it through their fur, gently getting as close to the skin as possible.
 If it catches, there are still mats that need to be tended to.

 We also advise bringing your dog in for grooming about every 4-6 weeks and brushing in between.
 This will help prevent your dog's fur from getting too long, which makes them far more likely to mat.
 The actual timing will very from dog to dog and if you are ever unsure, you can ask us at your next grooming appointment.